 Bhangarh Fort is a historical and mysterious fort that has, for long, been a center of attraction for adventure travelers, historians, curious souls, and tourists in general.
-The fort is located in the Alwar district along the Sariska Tiger Reserve.
+The fort is located in the Alwar district along with the Sariska Tiger Reserve.
 The renowned fort has acquired fame for spooky stories and the gloomy ambiance that surrounds it.
 Many ghost stories and paranormal activities have been reported at Bhangarh fort over the years which has made it rank at the top on the list of haunted places in India.

 Although the fort is haunted yet it draws a great number of tourists from across the globe to its premises.
 Many say that there is a unique charm camouflaged in its majestic lush green surroundings, which acts as a temptation that persuades one to visit it at least once, even after hearing the deadliest stories.

 Bhangarh Fort was built in the 17th century by Bhagwant Das, the son of Madho Singh I, who belonged to the Kachwaha kingdom.
-If folktales are to be believed then no single kingdom has ever lived in the fort for long and for a major period of the time, the fort remained deserted.
+If folktales are to be believed then no single kingdom has ever lived in the fort for long and for a major period of time, the fort remained deserted.
 In 1720, a famine hit the place and even the villagers relocated to another place.
 It is also documented that Raja Man Singh later acquired the fort into his estate.
 The fort comprises 5 grand gates that include the main entrance gate, Delhi Gate, Lahori Gate, Ajmeri Gate, and Phulbari Gate.
-Today the fort is one of the most visited and talked about tourist destinations in India.
+Today the fort is one of the most visited and talked about tourist destinations in Rajasthan.

 Legends have it that there once lived a princess named Ratnavati the daughter of Chatr Singh.
 The princess was so beautiful that she was liked by one and all for her immaculate beauty and polite behavior.
 A priest who was well-versed in black magic fell in love with her and when he realized that he cannot match up to and withstand the glare of the royal lifestyle, he tried to win her through black magic.